-However, if you are or have been married or in a civil partnership, your spouse/civil partner may be legally entitled to a share of your estate even though you are now separated from him/her.
+If you are or have been married or in a civil partnership, your spouse or civil partner may be legally entitled to a share of your estate even though you are now separated from him or her.

 In the case of a cohabiting couple where the surviving partner inherits the family home, the surviving partner may be liable for inheritance tax, unless the surviving partner qualifies for dwelling house tax exemption.

 If your partner has not made a will or has not provided for you

 A financially dependent cohabitant may be able to apply to the courts for provision to be made for you from the estate of your deceased partner if the relationship ends as the result of death or otherwise.
 This is known as the redress scheme for cohabiting couples.
 If you get redress by a court under this scheme, you may be exempt from paying Capital Acquisition Tax.

 In order to apply for redress you must be a qualified cohabitant, that is, you must have been:

 - Living with the person for at least 5 years in an intimate and committed relationship or